 Classic German Recipe: The German Jaegerschnitzel Hunter style is as popular as the Wiener Schnitzel.
-There are 2 variations:
+There are TWO variations:

 In Germany you can order the Jägerschnitzel in every country inn.
+This part I miss the most, and you are lucky if you have a German restaurant nearby.
 Today we show you the Wiener Schnitzel variation.
 This is an authentic German recipe we found for you, so you can have your German comfort food wherever you are.
-You can cook it in your kitchen.
+You can make it at home and bring some German taste on your table.
 Happy Cooking!

 For the Gravy

 100 g bacon (German Speck), cut in fine cubes, optional

 1 small onion, chopped